arrowstraight/martpi-project/README.md

 # martpi-project
 from martPI desktop folder
-this is just git tset project from command line on raspberry pi
+this is just git test project from command line on raspberry pi